zyreoo/gradebook/README.md

 - **6** - Sufficient (barely passing)
 - **5 and below** - Insufficient (failing)

-## 🚧 What's Next?

-This is still a work in progress.
-Here's what I'm thinking about adding:

-- [ ] Actually implement the class management
-- [ ] Add grade input for teachers
-- [ ] Build the reports section
-- [ ] Add more stats and analytics
-- [ ] Maybe add notifications?
-- [ ] Export grades to PDF

 ## 🤝 Contributing

 If you want to contribute, feel free to fork it and send a PR.
 I'm open to suggestions and improvements!